wonyoung-jang/wonyoung-jang.github.io/content/en/project/university/Retail inventory manager.md

 ## Requirements

-  + Customize the HTML user interface to reflect the specific customer's shop name, product names, and part names
+  + Customize the HTML user interface of the [Spring](https://spring.io/projects/spring-framework) application to reflect the specific customer's shop name, product names, and part names

   + Add an `About` page that accurately describes the customer's company and ensure proper navigation within the application